Art Classes for Bucks County Kids: Help Your Child Discover Their Inner Picasso

 216 Bustleton Pike, Churchville; (215) 355-9278

 Art in the Pod believes in sparking the love of art in children early, which is why they have a “parent/childcare giver and me” class on their roster for young artists ages 2-5.
 This class is offered during the week and on weekends to accommodate working parents.
 The schedule also consists of after-school art classes for students in kindergarten through fifth grade, weekly kindergarten enrichment, Saturday morning classes and a number of unique offerings for teen students.
-Art in the Pod has also added a new class to its sessions for teens and young adults with special needs who are interested in learning about art.
+Art in the Pod also has a new class to its sessions for teens and young adults with special needs.

 33 Union St., Doylestown; (215) 262-3279